christianebacani/Roadmap/Python for Data Engineering/ETL Pipelines/Scripts/projects/README.md

+### Folder Content
-### This folder consist of all the Python Scripts I wrote for hands-on laboratory in IBM Python for Data Engineering Course
+ - This folder consist of all the Python Scripts I wrote for hands-on laboratory in IBM Python for Data Engineering Course